UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Comparing a fixed-rate plan against your utility’s fluctuating PTC is the best way to calculate potential savings and lock in long-term budget stability.

-Wondering what is price to compare (electricity) and why it dictates your monthly costs?
-The Price to Compare (PTC) is the base generation supply rate (per kWh) charged by your local utility company when you do not actively select an independent energy provider.
-If you live in a deregulated energy market, this single metric represents your utility standard service offer and serves as the ultimate benchmark to help you calculate electricity savings PTC.
-Knowing this exact figure allows you to confidently compare electricity suppliers, lock in predictable long-term pricing, and transition to cleaner renewable energy sources without worrying about overpaying on your PTC energy bill.
+Understanding exactly what is price to compare (electricity) and how it dictates your monthly costs is the fundamental first step to taking absolute control of your household energy budget.
+The Price to Compare (PTC) is the baseline generation supply rate per kilowatt-hour (kWh) charged by your local utility company when you do not actively select an independent energy provider.
+If you live in a deregulated energy market, this single metric serves as the ultimate benchmark to help you evaluate competitive market offers and calculate your potential electricity savings.
+Knowing this exact figure allows you to confidently compare electricity suppliers, lock in predictable long-term pricing, and seamlessly transition to environmentally mindful choices without worrying about overpaying on your monthly utility bill.

 Infographic showing PTC as the utility's supply price per kWh for comparison with other offers.